Bio-Prime/documentation/docs/index.md

 ## Ordering New Primers

-If the user wants to make a new orders, they should access Orders.
+To make a new order, access the "Orders" page by clicking on the shopping cart icon.

+![orders](./orders.png)

 It should be noted that if less than 10 µL of a primer are available, a new order should be made immediately.

-![orders](./orders.png)

 To order a new primer, the user should click on the "+" sign on the top right, and choose between ordering one or two primers.
 The required fields should be filled in.